thunderbird/webext-docs/messages.rst

       :type: (boolean)
       :annotation: -- [Added in TB 74]

       Whether the message has been marked as junk.
-Always ``false`` for news/nntp messages and external messages.
+Always :value:`false` for news/nntp messages and external messages.

    .. api-member::